Schneegans/Fly-Pie/docs/translating.md

 <img align="right" width="350px" src ="pics/achievements.jpg" />

 A great way to contribute to Fly-Pie is creating a translation to another language!
-There are two ways, you can either use the [Weblate](https://hosted.weblate.org/engage/fly-pie/) online translation tool or standard offline tools such as [Poedit](https://poedit.net/) or the [GNOME Translation Editor](https://wiki.gnome.org/Apps/Gtranslator).

-### General Remarks
+Just head over to [Weblate](https://hosted.weblate.org/engage/fly-pie/) and start a new translation or update an existing one.

-While there are explanations for many source strings available, some may be still quite unclear.
+If you are logged in, you can directly edit the translations.
-Please open an issue on GitHub indicating which strings are not clear to you and we will add more explanations!
+If you are not logged in, you can make suggestions for improving existing translations.

 An especially challenging part for translations are the **achievements**.
 Most achievements have five tiers.